 In honor of National Sandwich Month, this Culinary Classic article features a classic sandwich.

-Though there is no direct trail to an inventor of the BLT, it appears to have developed in the early 1900s in the United Kingdom and United States as part of the rise in popularity of what were known as club sandwiches.
+Though there is no direct trail to an inventor of the BLT, it appears to have developed in the early 1900s in the United Kingdom and the United States as part of the rise in popularity of what was known as club sandwiches.
 Such sandwiches were built on the foundational ingredients of lettuce, tomato, and then other ingredients—turkey, bacon, or ham, for instance.

 What you put into your BLT can be as important as the order in which you put it together.
 Furthermore, a real and traditional BLT doesn’t take off on flavor tangents.
 It’s all pretty well defined in our collective consciousness: bread, bacon, lettuce, tomato, mayonnaise, salt, and black pepper.

 In order to make the perfect BLT, start with bread, preferably toasted.
 A good bread selection is a semolina bread with a sesame-seed crust.
 The purity of the bread flavor combines with the lush crunch of toasted sesame seeds to yield a bite that is tender, crusty, and aromatic all at the same time.

 Toast the bread over an open fire—on the grill or over a burner on your gas stove top (it’s just not the same with an electric grid).
 A slight char on the bread is a wonderful flavor enhancer and complements the smoky flavor notes of the bacon.